yitao94/2019-nCoV/README.md

 The original code source is on github project [2019-nCoV](https://github.com/yitao94/2019-nCoV) with [MIT license](https://github.com/yitao94/2019-nCoV/blob/master/LICENSE).

 ## Aboutme
-The author is a vitness and survivor from 2003 SARScov in Beijing City at period of his elementary school.
-From his memory, one of mistakes from that disaster is the so-called "concealed declaration of infected and death case" from government, which raised quite a lot panic to the public.
-He hopes government and related department can draw lesson from that eqidemic history, and use more professional, strict, powerful attitude from the very beginning of today's affair.
+The author is a vitness and survivor from [2003-SARScov](https://www.who.int/csr/sars/en/) in Beijing City, P.R.
+China at period of his elementary school.
+From his limited memory, one of mistakes from that disaster is the so-called "concealed declaration of infected and death case" from government, which raised quite a lot panic to the public.
+He hopes government and related departments can draw lesson from that eqidemic history, and use more professional, strict, powerful attitude from the very beginning of today's affair.

-May god bless human, without boundary of countries, race and belief.
+May god bless human, without boundary of countries, races and beliefs.

 ## Note
-The news and statics figure are collected from local (P.R.
+The news and statistics figure are collected from local (P.R.
 China) and global media.
 The author tries to keep his objective and give no hint of which clue from which data source is more/less accurate.

 > Eliminating rumor and ignorance panic shares same importance of clarifing open information in time